 Today this site lies on the Maniyangama Road, the road which leads to the popular Maniyangama Raja Maha Viharaya.
 The ruins were neglected by authorities and never resorted until very recently.
 Only few mounds of earth was the only indication of ever having any building there.
-Recently the archeology department has started escavating the land partial building structures have been recovered.
+Recently the archeology department has started excavating the land partial building structures have been recovered.

 Map of Sitawaka Fort and the Palace of Rajasinghe I